th1j5/ouroboros.rocks/content/en/docs/Intro/_index.md

 the prototype and the documentation, in particular this website.
 We know it's hard to understand in places.
-No matter how simple we made the architecture, it's still a lot to explain, and writing efficient and easy-to-understant documentation is a tough trade.
+No matter how simple we made the architecture, it's still a lot to explain, and writing efficient documentation is a tough trade.
 So don't hesitate to contact us with any questions you may have.
 Above all, stay curious!

 ```
 ... for the challenge of simplification is so fascinating that, if